The First-Ever Private Nature Reserve

 With the success of Mala Mala as a tourist resort in the 1960s, tourism started taking shape within the Wildtuin.
 New tourist camps, like Londolozi and Sabi Sabi, were established in the 1970s.
 Tourism within the Sabi Sand ensured that the day-to-day running of the reserve could be maintained.

-Meanwhile landowners within the reserve started to reach out to our neighbouring communities.
-Many projects were formed to assist local communities in environmental matters, basic needs and education.
+Meanwhile, landowners within the reserve started to reach out to our neighboring communities.
+Many projects were formed to assist local communities in environmental matters, basic needs, and education.
 This was the start of the reserve’s socio-economic development work.